Privacy

 What is personal data

 Personal data is any information about you by which you can be identified or be identifiable.
-It includes information such as your name, email address, and location.
+It includes information such as your name, email address, and location, and may also include online identifiers, technical information about your device, and records of your interactions with our website, forms, meetings, and communications, where these can be used to identify you or your device.

 The type of personal information we collect

-We currently collect and process the following information abut you when you contact us:
+We currently collect and process the following information abut you when you contact us or engage with United2Act initiatives:

 How we collect personal data and why we collect it